 that was the largest we tested.
 At a reasonable weight, with a very comfortable and easy-to-use binding, the Blizzard gets our recommendation for off-trail and deep snow use.

 Read review: Louis Garneau Blizzard II

 TSL Symbioz Elite

 Especially as traffic into the winter backcountry increases, it is more and more likely that you may never, or very rarely, step off of traveled tracks.
-In that case, the largest and best floating 'shoes aren't necessary.
-The bulk, weight, and compromised stride of all-around backcountry tools may not be necessary.
-For that user traversing mainly packed tracks, the TSL Symbioz Elite
+In that case, the largest and best floating shoes aren't necessary.
+The bulk, weight, and compromised stride of all-around backcountry tools may not be required.
+For the user traversing mainly packed tracks, the TSL Symbioz Elite

 is by far the best equipped.
 The binding is fast and easy, the traction is excellent, and the size is compact.
 By far the best attribute, for trail use, of the TSL is the flexible deck.
 While still maintaining some float (though nowhere near as much as stiffer shoes of the same size have), the flexible deck of the TSL provides shock absorption like we've never seen.

 Analysis and Test Results